synfron/ReshaperForBurp.docs/Rules.md

 #### Fields

-URL - The URL to check or leave blank to use the current request's URL.
+URL - The URL to check.
+If added to a HTTP rule, this field can be left blank to use the current request's URL.
 Supports variable tags.

 ### Matches Text